Rezal Hassan

 Rezal Hassan (born 14 February 1975) is a retired Singaporean football goalkeeper.
 He played for the Singapore national team in the late-1990s and early-2000s, and was part of the Singapore team which won the regional AFF Championship in 1998.
-He played for Singapore Armed Forces FC, Tampines Rovers and Woodlands Wellington FC in Singapore's S.League.
+He is currently the goalkeeper coach for Singapore Premier League club Geylang International.

+Playing career

 Rezal was a member of the Tampines Rovers teams which won the S.League title in 2004 and 2005, and the Singapore Cup in 2002, 2004 and 2006.

-Rezal played in the Singapore national team's exhibition matches against Liverpool F.C.
-(2–0 defeat) and Manchester United (8–1 defeat) in 2001.
+Rezal played in the Singapore national team's exhibition matches against Liverpool (2–0 defeat) and Manchester United (8–1 defeat) in 2001.

+Rezal is the all-time top highest appearances for SAFFC with 312.